tangowithcode/tango_with_django_2/manuscript/chapter1.md

 T>
 T> Furthermore, cutting and pasting Python code is asking for trouble.
 Whitespace can end up being interpreted as spaces, tabs or a mixture of spaces and tabs.
 This will lead to all sorts of weird errors, and not necessarily indent errors.
 If you do cut and paste code be wary of this.
 Pay particular attention to this if you're using Python 3 - inconsistent use of tabs and spaces in your code's indentation will lead to a `TabError`.
 T>
 T> Most code editors will show the whitespace and whether it is tabs or spaces.
 If so, turn it on and save yourself a lot of confusion.

+T> ### Representing Commands
+T>
+T> As you work through this book, you'll encounter lots of text that will be entered into your computer's terminal or Command Prompt.
+Snippets starting with a dollar sign (`$`) denotes a command that must be entered -- the remainder of the line is the command.
+In a UNIX terminal, the dollar represents a separator between the *prompt* and the command that you enter.
+T>
+T> {lang="text",linenos=off}
+T> 	david@seram:~ $ exit
+T>
+T> In the example above, the prompt `david@seram:~` tells us our username (`david`), computer name (`seram`) and our current directory (`~`, or our home directory).
+After the `$`, we have entered the command `exit`, which, when executed, will close the terminal.
+Refer to the [UNIX chapter for more information.](#chapter-unix)